-This Financing Agreement is dated as of September 6, 2012, and is entered into by and between The Bank of New York Mellon Trust Company, N.A., as Escrow Agent, and Clackamas County, Oregon (the "County"), as the borrower.
-The parties hereby agree as follows:

-1. Recitals, Definitions and Rules of Construction.
+This Financing Agreement is dated as of, 2012, and is entered into by and between The Bank of New York Mellon Trust Company, N.A., as Escrow Agent, and Clackama County, Oregon (the "County"), as the borrower.
+The parties hereby agree as follows: 1.
+Recitals, Definitions and Rules of Construction.
 1.1 Recitals.

-- 1.1(A) The County recites that the County is authorized to finance or refinance real and personal property by Financing Agreement pursuant to ORS 271.390, and executes this Financing Agreement to refinance the Projects, as defined below. - 1.1(B) The County and the Escrow Agent recite: - (1) The Escrow Agent desires to loan the Financing Amount to the County to refinance the Projects, but only from the proceeds of the Obligations. - (2) The County desires to borrow the Financing Amount from the Escrow Agent to refinance the Projects as provided in this Financing Agreement.
+1.1(A) The County recites that the County is authorized to finance or refinance real and personal property by Financing Agreement pursuant to ORS 271.390, and executes this Financing Agreement to finance the Projects.
+1.1(B) The County and the Escrow Agent recite: (1) The Escrow Agent desires to loan the Financing Amount to the County to finance the Projects, but only from the proceeds of the Obligations.
+(2) The County desires to borrow the Financing Amount from the Escrow Agent to finance the Projects as provided in this Financing Agreement.
 1.2 Definitions.

-Unless the context clearly requires otherwise: capitalized terms not defined in this Section 1.2 shall have the meanings defined for such terms in the Escrow Agreement; and, capitalized terms used in this Financing Agreement which are defined in this Section 1.2 shall have the following meanings:

-"Additional Charges" means the amounts specified as such pursuant to Section 3.2(E) of this Financing Agreement.
+Unless the context clearly requires otherwise: capitalized terms not defined in this Section 1.2 shall have the meanings defined for such terms in the Escrow Agreement; and, capitalized terms used in this Financing Agreement which are defined in this Section 1.2 shall have the following meanings: "Additional Charges" means the amounts specified as such pursuant to Section 3.2(E) of this Financing Agreement.
 "Code" means the Internal Revenue Code of 1986, as amended, including regulations, rulings and judicial decisions promulgated thereunder.

-"Escrow Agreement" means the Escrow Agreement relating to the County's Full Faith and Credit Refunding Obligations, Series 2012 which is dated as of September 6, 2012, as it may be amended or supplemented.
+"Escrow Agreement" means the Escrow Agreement relating to the County's Full Faith and Credi Obligations, Series 2012 which is dated as of, 2012, as it may be amended or supplemented.
 "Financing Agreement" means this Financing Agreement, including the exhibits attached to this Financing Agreement and any amendments to this Financing Agreement and its exhibits.

-"Financing Amount" means \$18,875,000.

-"Financing Default" means any event described in Section 5.1 of this Financing Agreement.

-"Financing Payments" means the payments described in Section 3.2(B) of this Financing Agreement.
+"Financing Amount" means \$ "Financing Default" means any event described in Section 5.1 of this Financing Agreement.
+"Financing Payments" means the payments described in Section 3.2(B) of this Financing

+Agreement.